 Please take a look at this article to see more details about this option.

-If you want to modify the HTML code, all you have to do is click on the blue "Edit HTML Content" button and the pop-up window will open again.
-Make the necessary changes and then, click on "Save" again:
+If you want to modify the HTML code, all you have to do is click on the "Edit HTML content" button and the pop-up window will open again, allowing you to make the necessary changes:

 Google Map Element